OKESTRO-AIDevOps/nkia/doc/README.md

 ./dep.sh $(whoami)

-# on terminal 1
+# on host computer terminal 1
+# this will build orchestrator server

 make orch.io

-# use below if you want orch.io in a container
-# make orch.io-up

-make build
+# on host computer terminal 1
+# this will start orchestrator server

 cd orch.io/osock

 ./osock

+# on host computer terminal 2
+# this will build nokubectl, nokubeadm, nokubelet

+make build

+# on host computer terminal 2
+# look EXAMPLES for $COMMANDS_AND_FLAGS

+cd nokubectl

+./nokubectl $COMMANDS_AND_FLAGS

 # on target computer
 # also clone this repository